-Depreciation is calculated using the straight line method over the anticipated life of the asset which has been assessed as between three and twenty years, or in the case of assets acquired under a finance lease, the length of the lease.
+Depreciation is calculated using the straight-line method over the anticipated life of the asset which has been assessed as up to 20 years, or in the case of assets acquired under a finance lease, the length of the lease.
 Assets are not depreciated in their year of acquisition nor in their year of disposal.